SDRausty/sdrausty.github.io/index.md

 layout: default
 title: "sdrausty.github.io"
 ---
 Message to https://github.com/Grimler91 I have stepped on the old cobblestone in the capital north of Stockholm.
 You enticed me to contribute.
-Then you with others deleted my hard effort, my work numerous times before I became aware of your destructive actions towards Termux development.
+Then you, with others, deleted my hard effort, my work numerous times before I became aware of your destructive actions towards Termux development.
 Later you banned my account from Termux.  @Grimler91, You are keeping Termux away from Wikipedia and I know why.
 You wanna my latex academic literature and my smartphone bitcoins Swedish liaison.
 My academic literature is not to be stolen/deleted, by you and your Termuxed deb packages!

 Message to https://github.com/fornwall DITTO.
 Do you like being the stooge?
 Too lazy to merge pull requests?
 Or is it, no ones rooted, and I cannot get the bitcoins and bounce a Tesla autodrive?